Commutative algebras of series: Commutative algebras of series

 \begin{remark} We can use~\cref{cor:semantic invariance} applied to the syntactic $P$-automaton from \cref{rem:product via automata} to give an alternative proof of the ``if'' direction of~\cref{thm:characterisation:BAC}.
 In fact, the two proofs are closely related.
 For instance, regarding commutativity, by~\cref{cor:semantic invariance} applied to $x_f * x_g \approx x_g * x_f$ we have $f * g = \Asem \SS {x_f * x_g} = \Asem \SS {x_g * x_f} = g * f$.
 More generally, in a mathematically minimal presentation we could have presented automata first, however we have opted for a direct proof in~\cref{thm:characterisation:BAC} for reasons of narrative. \end{remark}

-By~\cref{lem:invariance,cor:semantic invariance} we can quotient the state space of a $P$-automaton and obtain an equivalent polynomial $P$-automaton.
+By~\cref{lem:invariance,cor:semantic invariance}, we can quotient the state space of a $P$-automaton and obtain a well-defined \emph{polynomial} $P$-automaton recognising the same series.
 We find it instructive to define the latter model directly.
-To this end, we use invariance to derive the following nontrivial extension property.
+In order to do so, we rely on a nontrivial \emph{extension property}, which is interesting to study in its own right.

-\subsubsection{Extension property}
+\subparagraph{Extension property.}